Skip Nav

 About PP&P

-Practical Pieces and Perspectives, previously Timely Tech, is the non-paginated companion to the Illinois Journal of Law, Technology & Policy.
-Through Practical Pieces and Perspectives, JLTP publishes a monthly short article that addresses a cutting-edge issue in technology and the law.
+Practical Pieces and Perspectives, previously Timely Tech, is the non-paginated companion to the University of Illinois Journal of Law, Technology & Policy.
+Through Practical Pieces and Perspectives, JLTP publishes short pieces that addresses cutting-edge issues in technology and the law.
 Submissions are accepted on a rolling basis.

 Sign Up Now